steimel64/steimel64.github.io/README.md

 # Data Science Portfolio by Bill Steimel

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
 Any experience relevant to Data Science is also listed in this portfolio.
+I am currently working on research related to Deep Learning for Music Generation as part of my Masters thesis which can also be found here.

 ## Classification problems.